 This is a blog post for those of us who have been asked to consider being a board member (director) on a board.
 For those of you experienced with boards and what that entails, you may find this post elementary given your years of experience, but if your new to this type of role, you’ll likely find this helpful.

-Here are some questions to both ask and consider before you give an answer:
+Here are some questions to both ask and consider before you answer:

 - Why does this board exist?
-The reason for a boards existence matters!
+The reason for a board’s existence matters!
 It will be critical for you to know whether or not the current board has clarity on why they exist in the first place.
-And no, their reason for existence is not the organization’s mission statement, a board services a purpose.
-To be fair, not all boards understand this, but for a board to be fruitful, it must understand, articulate, and live their mission.
+And no, their reason for existence is not the organization’s mission statement, a board serves a purpose.
+To be fair, not all boards understand this, but for a board to be fruitful, they must understand, articulate, and live their mission.

 - What type of board is it that you’re being asked to be a part of?
 Is it a governing board, a working board, a management board, another type of board?
-Get to know the differences if you are not sure what I’m talking about.
+Get to know the differences.
+Knowing helps you make an informed decision.

 - What are the mission, vision, and values of the organization you are being asked to serve?
 Can you be in alignment with these?
 If not, say no immediately!
 The organization needs people who are in alignment.